Roznn/Bootstrap/README.md

-Beamer slides provided in .tex and [RzDBootstrap](.pdf)  format in the repo.
+Beamer slides provided as tex files with reslting PDF [RzDBootstrap.pdf](RzDBootstrap.pdf)   in this repo.

 Please cite the following if you find any of these materials useful: